samindaa/deepx-cpp/README.md

 This is completely exploratory and just to maintain my curiosity.

 * Deep Reinforcement Learning with LibTorch.
-* Natural Language Modeling with LibTorch.
+* Natural Language Processing with LibTorch.
 * gRPC based client to communicate with OpenAI Gym.

 ### Protobuf and gRPC